MaxMil45/pjc-race-control/README.md

 -------------------------------------------------------
 ### Cookie Consent

+  Input:
+  “How do I show a cookie consent banner only if the user hasn’t agreed yet, and avoid errors with event listeners?”

+  Output:
+  “Use localStorage to store consent and check it on DOMContentLoaded to ensure the DOM is ready before attaching listeners.”

 I used AI to help implement a basic cookie consent system.
 I was saving data to localStorage.
 I needed to show a banner for the user to choose their option.
 AI gave me the idea to check if the consent was agreed in localStorage.
 It  explained how to use DOMContentLoaded so the JavaScript wouldn’t run before the HTML loaded, which fixed issues with event listeners not working.
 The final result worked well, and I learned how to manage timing in the DOM and store consent properly across sessions.